Catalysxt/pr0gramming_with_avr_microcontrollers/24. Anvil - A Secure Safe/README.md

 Flash: 5322 / 32768 bytes (~16%).
 SRAM: 272 / 2048 bytes (~13%).
 Well
 under the 75% warning threshold for both.

-## Stretch goals
+## Extensions

+- **V2 (explicitly out of scope for this build)**: a solenoid actuator that physically locks/unlocks access to whatever the safe contains.
 - PD0/PD1 (RXD/TXD) are reserved and untouched — a serial console for
   remote status/logging would be a natural extension.
 - LCD backlight PWM dimming (the idle screensaver currently just clears the display and turns it off; no backlight control exists yet).
-- **V2 (explicitly out of scope for this build)**: a solenoid actuator that physically locks/unlocks access to whatever the safe contains.
+This would be beneficial to minimize power consumption